srobo/kitbook/asset-tracking.md

 ### Asset Lifecycle

 For each asset that SR owns there is a reasonably well defined sequence of stages that it flows through during its lifetime.
-These
+This flow is shown in the diagram below.

 {% mermaid %}
 graph LR